Volunteer AT SAINT LUKE'S

 Person-to-Person, P2Phelps.org , is located on the Saint Luke’s campus as well as Stamford and Norwalk.
-The P2P Mobile Food Pantry provides emergency food, clothing, financial assistance, campership and scholarships to individuals and families in need.
+P2P provides emergency food, clothing, financial assistance, campership and scholarships to individuals and families in need.
 Middle schoolers, high schoolers, and adults of all ages are needed.
-Opportunities range from weekly shifts to one-time efforts such as food drives.
-Contact Marie Cartagena.
+Opportunities range from weekly shifts to one-time efforts such as food drives and social sorting circles.

 Open to all parishioners and residents of Darien and surrounding communities, this weekly “dinner for a dollar” serves upwards of 5,700 delicious meals annually and is perfect for building community and fellowship.
 Cooks (Wednesday or Thursday), set-up, servers and clean-up help (Thursday) are always needed and welcome.
 Dinners are Thursday evenings from 5-6 PM, take-out only, mid September through mid May.
 Contact Fran Principe.

 Our annual tag sale benefits the Lifeworks partners of Saint Luke’s Parish.
 Donations come from throughout the area during the year.
 This church-wide effort is supported by 150 plus volunteers.